Next.js Performance Optimization: 58 → 100 Lighthouse Score

 Lessons Learned

-Use priority loading for critical resources.
-Lazy load everything else with Next.js dynamic imports.
+Use priority on above-the-fold images and lazy load everything below the fold with Next.js dynamic imports.

 What Didn't Work